Cost of traveling in India

 First, availability: alcohol is not very difficult to find in India.
 However, you cannot take it as a given that all hotels and restaurants will serve alcohol.
 A lot of restaurants may not have alcohol on their menu (as they do not have a license to serve) but will arrange it for you if you ask them.

 Hotels that do not serve alcohol usually let you carry your own alcohol to the hotel.
-Alcohol cannot be purchased at supermarkets, but have what we call ‘wine shops’ that are dedicated just to selling alcohol.
-‘Wine Shops’ are not easy to find, so ask your hotel / driver about the nearest wine shop.
+Alcohol cannot be purchased at supermarkets, but India has what we call ‘wine shops’ that are dedicated just to selling alcohol.
+‘Wine Shops’ are not easy to find, so ask your hotel / driver about the nearest one.

 However, children under the age of 15 still enter free into most monuments.
 If you have a valid student ID you’d get a highly discounted entrance fee.